open-policy-agent/opa/docs/content/policy-language.md

 * `import future.keywords` introduces _all_ future keywords, and
 * `import future.keywords.x` _only_ introduces the `x` keyword -- see below for all known future keywords.
+* `import rego.v1` introduces all future keywords, and enforces the use of `if` and `contains` in rule heads where applicable.

 {{< danger >}}
 Using `import future.keywords` to import all future keywords means an **opt-out of a